 I keep a track of the battery life of my devices so that they are always readily available to perform the assigned task.
 Battery widget has been a big help in monitoring the power status of the connected Bluetooth devices like headphones, speakers, and Apple Pencil.
 Recently, I found the battery widget missing on my iPhone.
 I searched the widget everywhere but it was nowhere to be seen.
 So, where had it gone?

 In my case, the battery widget came into action when I gave it a fresh stance and rebooted the device.
 But if this solution doesn’t work, there are a couple of other equally effective tricks that can bring it back.
 So, if you are facing this issue on your iPhone or iPad, check this out.

-Is Batteries Widget Missing on Your iPhone or iPad?
+Battery Widget Not Showing on Your iPhone or iPad?
 Try Out These Tips

 Step #1.
 Swipe right from left on the screen to access the Lock screen.